 3205 Nevada 159, Las Vegas, NV

 Some days I want to relax and find a good place to capture photos!
 I’ll let you in on a little secret.
-If you drive the Red Rock loop past the visitor center to watch the sunset, set up in the 3rd or 4th parking lot.
-It’s the 1st lot after the switch back.
+If you drive the Red Rock loop past the visitor center to watch the sunset, find the first parking lot after the switch back (it might be the 3rd or 4th one from the entrance of the Red Rock Preserve.
 Set up your camera on a tripod, catch the sunset then see the city light up over the hills.

 1644 Nevada Hwy, Boulder City, NV

 Lee Canyon near Mt.
 Charleston turns into a winter wonderland for a few months over the season.
 This is a great hill for anyone wanting to try snowboarding as you won’t find black diamonds here, but you will have fun!
 If you’re a more advanced rider, and you’re willing to hike, there are actually some pretty good trails above the lift drop off!
 Take a break with some nice hot chocolate in the lodge!

 12. Take a Hot Air Baloon Ride